15 Types Of Employee Benefits That Won’t Break The Bank

 Compared to the above, a short 20 minutes nap can help to boost alertness, increase performance and reduce fatigue.
 A short time is just enough to rejuvenate without losing essential work hours.

-Set aside an area with comfortable couches, low lighting and comfortable pillows where employees can retire to during their work hour to de-stress.
+Set aside an area with comfortable couches, low lighting, and comfy pillows where employees can retire during their work hour to de-stress.